henrikchan-ops/neurosignallab/notes/project_story.md

 This week I created the initial repository for the project, as well as drafted the README and updated the Project Story.
 The project should make a tool that is consistent and reproducible, and seriously tackle the challenges related to training models.
 It should end up being a quality product, not just used for learning.

 THe most important insight was how to divide the project into different phases and realize which outputs need to be delivered.
 What was mostly taken for granted in my labs, such as csvs with metadata, separation into epochs, must be clearly stated in the README as essential steps in this process.
 The README should be precise, and it took time to figure out the correct structure to make it sensible.
 I understand the importance of making the model I train reproducible for others.

+It was most important to remember that saving the appropriate metadata to the correct epoch is the most crucial step in data loading. you need the correct subject, the correct channels, correct sampling and event label.
+This is very important for every EEG program.

 The next step is to provide a notebook with the fundamental knowledge required to understand EEG and neural signal processing.
 Then, we can load and refine the raw EEG data.